Lab Members

 Assistant to Dr. Keyomarsi

-Danielle earned her Bachelor of Arts in telecommunication and film from the University of Alabama.
+Danielle earned her bachelor of arts in telecommunication and film from the University of Alabama.
 She currently provides essential administrative and coordination support for Experimental Radiation Oncology and Dr. Keyomarsi.
-In her free time, Danielle enjoys expressing her creativity through fashion and exploring new cultures during her travels.

 Mahogany Femi Griffin